alesaccoia/VoiceStreamAI/README.md

 - Alessandro Saccoia - [alessandro.saccoia@gmail.com](mailto:alessandro.saccoia@gmail.com)

 This project is open for contributions.
 Feel free to fork the repository and submit pull requests.

-## License

-VoiceStreamAI is a proof of concept, do whatever you want with it.